xitop/edzed/docs/blocks.rst

 The event type and the destination are set in the sender block's configuration::

    ExampleBlock(
-      'block1', desc="example of sending put events to block2",
+      'block1', comment="example of sending put events to block2",
       on_output=edzed.Event(block2, 'put'))

 .. important::